 “I will briefly highlight the things that will help boost the company’s competitive level.”

-As you can see, call to action differs depending on the profession of the person whom you want an appointment with as well as the nature of the appointment.
+As you can see, the call to action differs depending on the profession of the person you want an appointment with and the appointment’s nature.
 In essence, leave the person with what to chew on before ending the conversation.

 How to Ask for an Appointment on Email

 Asking for an appointment via email may be quite distressing.
-In fact, you risk having your message ignored.
+You risk having your message ignored.
 For such reason, this guide is tweaked to teach how to ask for an appointment on email politely without rejection.
-In asking for money message samples that I wrote, you will see more of how to create an email that gets responses from the receiver.
+In asking for money message samples that I wrote, you will see more about creating an email that gets responses from the receiver.

 Compose a Short Email Message

 While learning how to ask for an appointment politely, do not neglect the fact briefness matters.
 I hate long mails, and you equally hate them.
-Tell me, if you receive a lengthy email message, would it interest you to go through?
-Obviously, as long as it’s someone requesting for an appointment, you’ll be discouraged.
+Tell me, if you receive a lengthy email message, would it interest you to go through it?
+As long as it’s someone requesting for an appointment, you’ll be discouraged.

 Introduce yourself in 2 to 3 lines, if it’s formal.
 For an informal request, a line should be enough since you’re familiar with the person already.

 This should take a minimum of 2 lines and a maximum of 8 lines.
 Typically, a decent paragraph is expected not to exceed 12 lines.
 Therefore, if you compose a mail that describes the subject of discussion in more than 12 lines, it becomes boring.